 People don't like filling out long forms.
-Create the illusion that your form is short by only asking the questions that are relevant to your users.
-With Conditional Fields, you can easily create smart and dynamic Joomla forms that react to the actions your users take.
+Create the illusion that your form is short by only asking relevant questions to your users.
+With Conditional Fields, you can easily create smart and dynamic Joomla forms that react to your users' actions.

 Show and hide fields

 Change values in fields

 - How to use the Conditional Fields Builder

 - How Conditional Logic Rules are Processed

 - Basic Conditional Logic